chainHero/heroes-service/README.md

 This tutorial was made on **Ubuntu 16.04**, but there is help for Windows, Mac OS X and other Linux distributions users.

 ### a.
 Docker

 **Docker version 17.03.0-ce or greater is required.**

 #### Linux (Ubuntu)

 First of all, in order to install docker correctly we need to install its dependencies:

 ```
-sudo apt-get install apt-transport-https ca-certificates curl software-properties-common
+sudo apt install apt-transport-https ca-certificates curl software-properties-common
 ```

 Once the dependencies are installed, we can install docker:

 ```
-curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add - ; \
+curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add - && \
-sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" ; \
+sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" && \
-sudo apt-get update ; \
+sudo apt update && \
-sudo apt-get install docker-ce
+sudo apt install -y docker-ce
 ```

-Now we need to manage the current user to avoid using `root` access when we will use docker.
+Now we need to manage the current user to avoid using administration rights (`root`) access when we will use the docker command.
 To do so, we need to add the current user to the `docker` group:

 ```
 sudo groupadd docker ; \
-sudo gpasswd -a ${USER} docker ; \
+sudo gpasswd -a ${USER} docker && \
 sudo service docker restart
 ```

-Do not mind if 'groupadd: group 'docker' already exists' error pop up.
+Do not mind if `groupadd: group 'docker' already exists` error pop up.

 To apply the changes made, you need to logout/login.
 You can then check your version with: